True financial independence is being able to live off investment income without spending down your investment capital.

 The investment income calculation for funds is the same as it is for stocks and bonds but there is yet another hidden factor.

 An important factor to consider when it comes to fund income is fees.
 Like taxes, you won’t see the fees when you receive your investment income whether it is from stock dividends or bond interest.

-Fees can range from less than .10% to an expensive 3% or more per year so you’ll want to consider this in getting a true investment income calculation even though they won’t be paid at the time.
+Fees can range from less than .10% to an expensive 3% or more per year so you’ll want to consider this in getting a true investment income calculation even though they won’t be paid at the time income is received.

-There could even be layers of fees, such as fund fees and wealth management fees.
+Sometimes there are even layers of fees, such as fund fees and wealth management fees.

-It is important to note that sometimes, however, the yield is “net of fees”.
+It is important to note that often, however, the yield is expressed “net of fees”.
 I personally ran into this recently when comparing money market yields.

-The fastest way to see investment income is by checking your brokerage statement.
-This can be done online or from a paper document if you happen to still get them.
+The fastest way to see investment income is by checking your brokerage account or statement.

 Summary for Investment Income Calculation

-Now you know how to calculate investment income for stocks and bonds.
-While these are the most common income investments, there are alternative investments with much more complex income calculations, such as real estate and covered calls.
+Now you know how to calculate investment income for stocks and bonds, and several factors that will affect that income.
+While these are the most common income investments, there are alternative investments with much more complex income calculations, such as real estate rental properties and covered call strategies.